Gerard Unger

 Gerard Unger (22 January 1942 – 23 November 2018) was a Dutch graphic and type designer.
-He studied at the Gerrit Rietveld Academie in Amsterdam from 1963–67, and subsequently worked at Total Design, Prad and Joh.
+He studied at the Gerrit Rietveld Academie in Amsterdam from 1963 to 1967, and subsequently worked at Total Design, Prad and Joh.
 Enschedé.
 In 1975, he established himself as an independent developer.
 A long-time guest lecturer at the University of Reading, he mentored many modern typeface designers.
 He lived and worked in Bussum, Netherlands.

 Work

 Unger developed many typefaces over the years, of which several specially developed for newspapers (usually typefaces with a large x-height and large inner counters), such as Swift, Gulliver, Coranto and Vesta.
 He also developed designs for magazines, coins, books, logos and stamps.